ChronicKash/EscapeZ/README.md

 # EscapeZ
 Unique Visual Novel Made with Renpy code

-Pleasee click on Releases to Downlaod Windows, Linux or Mac Versions.
+Please click on Releases to Downlaod Windows, Linux or Mac Versions.